lcruzarkus/arkus_proyecto_1/wp-content/plugins/visual-portfolio/readme.md

   * Posts by taxonomies
   * Custom order
 * Custom CSS for each portfolio layouts
-* Shortcode generated, so you can place unlimited portfolio layouts on the page
-* Gutenberg WordPress builder support
 * Elementor Page Builder support
 * WPBakery Page Builder support